 The fact that I made it through the entire nine months of her difficult pregnancy, my mother would often say, was evidence of my stubbornness.
 Gabadost, she would frequently call me, an Italian slang word meaning “hard-head.”
 I’d say that is accurate.
 Hard-headed and stubborn I am, a trait that has been both a help and a hindrance throughout my life.

 The other trait I possess, one of my better ones I suppose, is loyalty.
 I think that stubbornness and loyalty are related, two sides of the same coin, perhaps.
-My mother, a devout Roman Catholic, named me after her favorite saint, John the Evangelist.
+My mother, a devout Roman Catholic (as am I), named me after her favorite apostle.
+St. John the Evangelist.
 Saint John, you may recall, was the favorite apostle of Jesus and is often referred to in the Bible as “the one who Jesus loved.”
 My mother had a tremendous devotion to Saint John because of this and also that he was appointed by Jesus on the cross to be son and caregiver to his Most Holy Mother, Mary.
 My mother had a great reverence and love for Our Lady.

 What I have always loved best about Saint John the Evangelist is that he was the only Apostle to stay with Jesus until his death on the cross.
 He did not run in fear or deny Jesus as the other Apostles did, despite the danger of persecution by the Romans.
 Because of this, St. John is the Patron Saint of Loyalty.
 I too am deeply loyal, obstinately so.
 I will stand and defend my beliefs, my friends and loved ones, and occasionally myself when put to it.
-And I do not run from adversity.
+And I do not run from adversity and I will not allow myself to be bullied.
 Beyond this ends any similarity between me and the Glorious Apostle St. John or any other Saint, living or dead.
 [Note: Saint John is also the Patron Saint of Writers, having written five books of the Bible, including the Book of Revelation.]

 The start of my ‘experiences’